solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

 forge script script/InitializeBravo.s.sol --rpc-url sepolia --broadcast -vvvv --slow --sender ${wallet_address} -vvvv --account ${wallet_name} -g 200
 ```

+Copy the _PROTOCOL_GOVERNOR_ALPHA_ address from the script output and add it to
+the `Addresses.json` file.

 ### Setting Up the Addresses JSON

 The last step before running the proposal is to add the DEV address